‘100 Subjects’ Referenced on E90-1 American Caramel Backs Remains a Mystery

 A Few Thoughts

 First, we’ve got to discuss what 100 subjects really means.
-While many people are inclined to believe that refers to the number of actual cards in the set, more likely, it could refer to the number of different players instead.
+While many people are inclined to believe that refers to the number of actual cards in the set, possibly, it could refer to the number of different players instead.

 That’s important because several players have more than one known variation in the set.